diez/diez/examples/site/examples/web/docs/getting-started/swift.md

 The best way to try out Diez is by using our official template project which comes with everything set up for you.
 Head over to the [Set Up guide](/getting-started#set-up) if you haven't already scaffolded out a template project and example codebases.

-The project generated in this guide requires Xcode 9+ and iOS 11+.
+The project generated in this guide requires Xcode 9+, Cocoapods 1.7.0+, and iOS 11+.
 We recommend using the latest stable version of Xcode.

 #### Generate your Diez project's iOS SDK and serve it in hot mode